 Arkes and Blumer’s 1985 research on sunk cost psychology adds another layer: people tend to continue using something they’ve invested time in, even when the rational choice would be to switch.
 If you’ve logged 200 expenses in Splitwise over three years, abandoning that history feels like a loss—even if those historical records don’t actually help you split tonight’s dinner.

-Sources: Klemperer, “Switching Costs in Information Technology,” Review of Economic Studies (1995); Arkes & Blumer, “The Psychology of Sunk Cost,” Organizational Behavior and Human Decision Processes (1985).
+Sources: Klemperer, “Competition when Consumers have Switching Costs,” Review of Economic Studies (1995); Arkes & Blumer, “The Psychology of Sunk Cost,” Organizational Behavior and Human Decision Processes (1985).

 When Splitwise is the right tool